keeltrace/qlcplus-wiki/Windows-build-HOWTO.md

 ## OSC support library (liblo)

-Note: if you don't need the OSC support just comment "SUBDIRS += osc" in plugins/plugins.pro and skip this section.
+Note: if you don't need the OSC support just comment `SUBDIRS += osc` in plugins/plugins.pro and skip this section.<br>
 Download the latest SVN snapshot of liblo from here: http://sourceforge.net/projects/liblo/

 Compile libLO by doing: